 - If you are planning to manufacture it yourself, this opens a whole host of questions about machinery, location, processes, food safety, etc. If this is your route, do your homework in advance.

-Knowing your Product
+Launching your Product

 Now that you have your product, answer the questions to understand the type of packaging you will need: